 The Conservation Committee serves as an umbrella organization over all of the issue committees.
 The Conservation Committee recommends conservation policy for the Chapter, identifies conservation priorities, and directs grassroots conservation activities.
 Specific conservation initiatives are undertaken by one of the issue committees.
-ConsCom meets on the fourth Wednesday of the month at 7:00 PM via Zoom and is open to members.
+For example if you have an interest in a water issue, chances are that it will be addressed within the Water Committee.
+Similarly, our Forest Protection Committee works on issues that affect the health of our forests.
 Members can create committees for new issues as they arise.
-If you have questions or are not certain where your issue might lie, please contact our Conservation Committee Chair at: conservation*lomaprieta.sierraclub.org

-Contact: Kristel Wickham kristel*timetodream.com and John McKenna jemsd8*gmail.com
+Contact: John McKenna jemsd8*gmail.com

-For good stewardship of all coastal resources, appropriate land use, adherence to the provisions of the California Coastal Act and Local Coastal Programs, consistency with CEQA and other environmental laws, protection of endangered species, and coastal wetlands.
+For good stewardship of all coastal resources, appropriate land use, adherence to the provisions of the California Coastal Act and Local Coastal Programs, consistency with CEQA and other environmental laws, protection of endangered species and coastal wetlands.

-Contact: Harvey Rarback harvey.rarback*lomaprieta.sierraclub.org or Mike Ferreira michaeljferreira*gmail.com
+Contact: Mike Ferreira michael.ferreira*lomaprieta.sierraclub.org

 For the preservation, protection, and restoration of the ecological integrity and native biodiversity of the forests of California, with efforts extending to include the forests of the United States and other regions of the world as appropriate, through education, advocacy, and political action.
 The Forest Protection Committee meets on the 3rd Monday of each month at 7 pm, at the Peninsula Conservation Center.

-Contact: Karen Maki (650) 366-0577 karenmaki*earthlink.net
+Contact: Karen Maki 650/366-0577 karenmaki*earthlink.net

 For a moratorium on fracking in California until stronger regulations are adopted and stronger regulations on fracking within our Chapter's boundaries.